fabrivolpe/ecommerce/README.md

 * [Acknowledgements](#acknowledgements)

 ## General info
 This project is a mockup ecommerce website that sells sports clothing.
 It allows the client to create a user, add products to the cart, and pay for said products.
+The styling of the website is completely done with vanilla CSS, and the website is made to be mobile friendly.

 ## Technologies
 Project is created with: